I ALWAYS use these four 'how to make team meetings work' tools that I will share with you here, because I hate unproductive meetings.

 Add ‘rules’ to your list as needed to help the group overcome specific dysfunctional behaviors and to improve buy-in.
 You can also have the group create their own meeting ground rules.

 I usually only use 5 to 8.
-I pick the Guidelines that will most help the team meetings work, for the team I am with:
+Pick the Guidelines that will most help

 - Start and end on time